project-ida/two-state-quantum-systems/src/07-accelerating-quantum-processes.md

 <!-- #region -->
 We're aaaalmost ready to rock and roll, but we need a couple of extra bits.

-Firstly, let's create an operator that helps us count the number of excitations in system A or B (a bit like our number operator for bosons).
-We can create such an operator from our `two_state` operators because they are just $J_z$ which, you may recall from earlier today, is just a measure of the $m$ number which in turn is related to the excitation number via $n_+ = m + N/2$ for Dicke states.
+Firstly, let's create an operator that helps us count the number of excitations in system A or B (a bit like our `number` operator for bosons).
+We can create such an operator from our `two_state` operators because they are just $J_z$ which is just a measure of the $m$ number which in turn is related to the excitation number via $n_+ = m + N/2$ for Dicke states.
 In the language of expectation values $\langle ... \rangle$:

 $\langle \text{two\_state}\rangle = \langle J_z\rangle = \langle m\rangle = \langle n_+ \rangle - N/2$

 Next, calculating expectation values.
 You may recall in the last tutorial that when we simulated excitation transfer we used our custom simulate function from [tutorial 05](https://github.com/project-ida/two-state-quantum-systems/blob/master/05-excitation-transfer.ipynb) because it was quicker over of the long simulation times typically required of excitation transfer.
 We're going to do the same here.
 This means we'll need our own way to calculate the expectation values (sesolve did this for us before).
-Although QuTiP does have the [`expect`](http://qutip.org/docs/latest/guide/guide-states.html#expectation-values) function, it turns out that we need to create a `Qobj` for every time step in order to use this function and that can be very slow.
+Although QuTiP does have the [`expect`](https://qutip.readthedocs.io/en/qutip-5.0.x/apidoc/functions.html#qutip.core.expect.expect) function, it turns out that we need to create a `Qobj` for every time step in order to use this function and that can be very slow.
 We will instead directly calculate the expectation value using matrix multiplication, i.e.

 $<H> = \psi^{\dagger}H\psi = \psi^{\dagger} @ (H @\psi) $